The specter of Budapest Memorandum hangs over Ukrainian negotiations, darkens the future of global security

 “their obligation to refrain from the threat or use of force against the territorial integrity or political independence of Ukraine,” as well as “their commitment to seek immediate United Nations Security Council action to provide assistance to Ukraine… if Ukraine should become a victim of an act of aggression or an object of a threat of aggression in which nuclear weapons are used.”

 By now, many Ukrainian public figures consider the signing of the Budapest Agreement to be a grave blunder.
-Only a few days before the last round of negotiations, Fedir Venislavsky, President Zelenskyy’s representative to the Ukraine’s Constitutional Court, in his interview to Fox News specifically named it a cause of war:
+Only a few days prior to the peace negotiations which reconvened in Turkey last week, Fedir Venislavsky, President Zelenskyy’s representative to Ukraine’s Constitutional Court, gave an interview to Fox News in which he laid the blame for the war squarely with the co-signatories of the Budapest Memorandum:

 “When Ukraine gave up its nuclear potential … Ukraine was confident the other countries who have signed that agreement were going to guarantee its territorial integrity, its independence, and its sovereignty.”